gnu-octave/docker/README.md

 ## Use qt graphics_toolkit in headless environments

-If the container image is not started or startable as explained in the previous section, using the hosts graphics environment, only "gnuplot" is available:
+If the container image is not started or able to start as explained in the previous section, using the hosts graphics environment, only "gnuplot" is available:
 ```
 docker run --rm -it gnuoctave/octave:9.4.0 bash